sudhanvaghebbale/ALPI-Another-Lexer-Parser-Interpreter/README.md

 * Runtime: Prolog

 ## How to install and run ALPI?
-* Download our repository either directly from github or just
+1. Download our repository either directly from github or just

 `gitclone https://github.com/sudhanvaghebbale/SER502-Spring2020-Team26.git `

-* Go to `SER502-Spring2020-Team26/src/runtime`
+2. Go to `SER502-Spring2020-Team26/src/runtime`
-* Check you path for python and swipl by typing  ` where python`, `where swipl`
+3. Check you path for python and swipl by typing  ` where python`, `where swipl`
-* Put these paths in their respective files like so `#!/opt/anaconda3/envs/prolog/bin/python` and `%#!/usr/local/bin/swipl`
+4. Put these paths in their respective files like so `#!/opt/anaconda3/envs/prolog/bin/python` and `%#!/usr/local/bin/swipl`
-* Get current path like so `pwd`
+5. Get current path like so `pwd`
-* Put current path in bash script for python and swipl.
+6. Put current path in bash script for python and swipl.
-** `vim ALP`
+  1.`vim ALP`

 ## How to build and run ALPI?